Souravgoswami/patched-irb/README.md

 ## Running 🎽
 You need to download the file, and run the irb.
 Use it in the way you feel comfortable.
-You may rename this and move that to /bin/ or /usr/share/bin/ or /opt/ directory.
+You may rename this and move to the /bin/ or /usr/share/bin/ or /opt/ directory.

-We would like to rename it and hide it by adding a `.` in front.
+We would like to move it to our home directory, and hide it by renaming it to `.irb`.
 And alias it with irb.

 Example: